secretstartups/handbook/customer-success/solutions-architects/sa-practices/value-stream-assessments/index.html.md

     - For one medical device company in Silicon Valley, doing a Value Stream Assessment provided them with a tangible adoption plan to decrease their release cycle from 6 months to 1 months.
 It was specific, actionable, and realistic.
     - For a financial service bank, doing a Value Stream Assessment provided them with a comparison of their process with their peers, and the clear path forward to improve their processes, and ultimately allowed them to achieve a desired ROI of releasing software faster while increasing quality.

-    - Financial Services customers have realized the below outcomes when coupling a VSA with GitLab investment:
+    - Financial Services customers have realized the below outcomes when coupling a Value Stream Assessment with GitLab investment:
         - Faster time to market
         - Increase deployment frequency
         - Reduced lead time to change